 Should I Take The Attachment Styles Quiz?

-If you display any of the features mentioned in the above text but you can't quite fit into one of the styles, we recommend the attachment styles quiz.
+If you display any of the features mentioned in the above text, but you can’t quite fit into one of the styles, we recommend the attachment styles quiz.
 Thanks to your answers, we will determine which attachment style you belong to.
-Answer 15 questions honestly, and you will finally find out what your attachment style is.
+Answer 15 questions honestly, and you will finally discover your attachment style.